-1-John 2:5: "On the other hand, if anyone is keeping His Word, truly in this one the love of God has been perfected."
-Now, 'being perfected' means a constant state of being perfected.
+1-John 2:5: "On the other hand, if anyone is keeping His Word, truly in this one the love of God is being perfected...."-a constant state of being perfected!

-Hold your place here and let's see how then, with love is the foundation, with love is the motivation-then you're going to want to be keeping the commandments of God, the words of God, the sayings of God.
-And when I mention that, think about the message from the angel Gabriel to Zachariah the father of John the Baptist.
-And what happened to him because he didn't believe.
-So that's why belief becomes very profound.
+Let's see how-with love as the foundation, with love as the motivation-you're going to want to be keeping the commandments of God, the words of God, the sayings of God.
+When I mention that, think about the message from the angel Gabriel to Zachariah the father of John the Baptist, and what happened to him because he didn't believe.
+That's why belief becomes very profound.

-1-John 5:2: "By this standard... ['en toutoo'-in this way] ...we know that we love the children of God...
-[Again, notice the things we are to know.
+1-John 5:2: "By this standard... ['en toutoo'-in this way] ...we know that we love the children of God..."
+Again, notice the things we are to know.
 Go back and study that.
-And when you do that, you go through and ask yourself, give yourself this test: Do I know this?
-Do I know everyone of these things we are to know?] ...By this standard we know that we love the children of God: when we love God and are keeping His commandments."
+When you do that, you go through and ask yourself, give yourself this test: Do I know this?
+Do I know everyone of these things we are to know?

+"...when we love God and keep His commandments" (v 2).

-All the way through 1st, 2nd & 3rd John you have love, you have Truth, you have Light, you have commandment-keeping-and it becomes very specific and very profound and very pointed.
+All the way through 1st, 2nd & 3rd John you have love, Truth, Light and commandment-keeping-and it becomes very specific and very profound and very pointed.
 John is making it in such a way there is no 'wiggle room.'
 You're either on one side of the fence-which is God's way, walking in the Light.
 Or you're on the other side of the fence, walking in the darkness-and the only problem is, too many people are climbing the wall....